 - Turn on ignition.
 Don't start the engine.

 - The scanner will turn on.
 Select your BMW chassis/model on the scanner.
+In this case, we are using a Foxwell NT510 fro BMW scanner.

 - Select BMW - Control units - Body - Safety System.
 Once you navigate to Safety System /SRS control unit you can read Airbag Fault Codes.